tensorflow/tfjs-models/blazeface/README.md

 # Blazeface detector

 [Blazeface](https://arxiv.org/abs/1907.05047) is a lightweight model that detects faces in images.
-Blazeface makes use of the [Single Shot Detector](https://arxiv.org/abs/1512.02325) architecture with a custom encoder.
+Blazeface makes use of a modified [Single Shot Detector](https://arxiv.org/abs/1512.02325) architecture with a custom encoder.
 The model may serve as a first step for face-related computer vision applications, such as facial keypoint recognition.

 <img src="demo/demo.gif" alt="demo" style="width: 437px;"/>